-Today, you are going to take the English Language Arts/Literacy assessment.
+Today, you will take the English Language Arts/Literacy assessment.

-You may not have any unapproved electronic devices at your desk.
-Making calls, texting, and taking pictures are not allowed.
+You may NOT have any unapproved electronic devices at your desk.
+Making calls, texting, and taking pictures are NOT allowed.
 If you have any electronic devices, including cell phones, with you right now, please turn them off and raise your hand.
-If you are found to have unapproved electronic devices during testing, your test might not be scored.
+If you are found to have unapproved electronic devices during testing, your test might NOT be scored.